calmjs/calmjs.webpack/README.rst

-With the above definition, importing stylesheet resources using the complete syntax (i.e. ``require('style!css!example/app/style.css');`` will work, but it is incompatible with the ``require-css`` loader as it does not necessarily support the chaining of the ``style`` loader prefix as the RequireJS version of the plugin will apply the styles immediately without that (this is why the loader-prefixes are considered non-portable).
+With the above definition, importing stylesheet resources using the complete syntax (i.e. ``require('style!css!example/app/style.css');`` will work, but it is incompatible with the ``require-css`` loader as it does not necessarily support the chaining of the ``style!`` loader prefix as the RequireJS version of the plugin will apply the styles immediately without that (this is why the loader-prefixes are considered non-portable).